Amazon's second gen Echo Show looks sleeker, sounds much better

 Like the first Echo Show, the refreshed gadget is linked heavily into the Alexa voice assistant, but sound quality is a priority on this smart screen.
-Amazon says the new Show has a pair of 2-inch Neodymium side-firing drivers along with beefed-up bass.
-This, according to Amazon, gives the 2nd gen Show improved audio with more volume and audio presence.
+Amazon says the new Show has a pair of 2-inch neodymium side-firing drivers along with beefed-up bass.
+This, according to Amazon, gives the second-gen Show improved audio with more volume and audio presence.

 Amazon also gave the Show a better screen.
 It's now a 10-inch, full HD display, up from a 7-inch touchscreen on the previous mode, giving you effectively twice the display real estate.The new Show will also get native support for Amazon's Fire TV digital television platform.
 It will also work with Amazon's new digital TV tuner, the Fire TV Recast DVR product.